 Separate from the structured exercise benefits, lunchtime movement also addresses an independent risk factor: prolonged sedentary time.
 The WHO 2020 guidelines (PMID 33239350) are explicit that sedentary behavior is an independent risk factor for cardiometabolic disease, even in people who meet the 150-minute weekly exercise recommendation.

-RazFitβs bodyweight workouts are designed to work anywhere β an empty office conference room, a park near your workplace, or even a corridor.
-No equipment, 10 minutes minimum.
-The midday slot is one of the most impactful times to use them.
+RazFit’s bodyweight workouts are designed to work anywhere — an empty office conference room, a park near your workplace, an open stairwell, or even a quiet corridor.
+No equipment, 10 minutes minimum, and zero planning overhead: open the app, pick your available time, and the session is structured for you.
+The midday slot is one of the most impactful times to use them because it combines the metabolic benefit of post-prandial glucose control with the cognitive benefit of addressing the early-afternoon circadian dip — neither of which your morning coffee or afternoon snack can replicate.